PANAMA GEISHA CCD ANAEROBIC - Pre-Order: Jan 25

 We have a limited quantity of this coffee and it will be roasted-to-order to ensure peak freshness.
 Available in a 100g or 250g bag.

-Place your order by Tuesday October 27 to ensure you are able to get a bag of this rare coffee.
-Your order will be roasted on Wednesday October 28 and will ship on Thursday October 29 along with any other items in your order.
+Place your order by Monday January 25 @11:59pm EST to ensure you are able to get a bag of this rare coffee.
+Your order will be roasted-to-order on Tuesday January 26 and will ship along with any other items in your order.

 COFFEE x ART